Abortion supporters win in conservative, liberal states

 About 6 in 10 also say the Supreme Court’s abortion decision made them dissatisfied or angry, compared with fewer who say they were happy or satisfied.

+Stephen Billy of Susan B. Anthony Pro-Life America rejected any suggestion that the overall midterm outcome reflected a surge of support for abortion rights.
+He acknowledged that abortion opponents were outspent in the key ballot-measure campaigns and needed to review their strategies.

+The Kentucky ballot measure was originally considered a conservative vote driver.
+But after the Roe decision, abortion-rights supporters raised nearly $1.5 million to fight it.

-Early returns in Kentucky showed thousands of voters who cast their ballots for Republican Sen. Rand Paul split with the GOP on the abortion ballot measure.
+Thousands of voters who cast their ballots for Republican Sen. Rand Paul split with the party on the abortion ballot measure, returns showed.

-At a elementary school in Simpsonville, a small town outside of Louisville, 71-year-old voter Jim Stewart is a registered Republican who said he voted for Paul, but voted no on the amendment, even though he's opposed to abortion.
+At a elementary school in Simpsonville, a small town outside of Louisville, 71-year-old Republican voter Jim Stewart said he voted for Paul, but chose no on the amendment, even though he's opposed to abortion.

 “You got to have a little choice there,” he said.